There’s misunderstandings about the differences between money and wealth. If you have taken an Economics […]

 - Make your boss look good

 - Never disapprove of others

-Smart strategists concentrate on their own path and ignore the route others choose to take.
-Keep focused on where you are going.
-Ignore anything others are up to so it is easier to stop making judgments.
+Smart strategists concentrate on their own path and ignore the route that others choose to take.
+Keep your focus on where you are going.
+Ignore anything that others are up to, so it is easier to stop making judgments.
 If you make judgments, the categorization makes it much more difficult to be flexible and to move easily from situation to situation.

 Part 7: Cultivate diplomacy

 Be focused and dynamic.
 Keep your personal details to yourself.

 - Know when to keep your opinions to yourself

 - Never lose your temper

 - Know how to handle other people’s anger